MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ### Features that require a minimum version of the client

-You can use the version history information for the [Azure Information Protection unified labeling client](./rms-client/unifiedlabelingclient-version-release-history.md) and the [Azure Information Protection client](./rms-client/client-version-release-history.md) to confirm whether your version of the client supports all the central reporting features.
+You can use the version history information for the [Azure Information Protection unified labeling client](./rms-client/unifiedlabelingclient-version-release-history.md) and the [Azure Information Protection client (classic)](./rms-client/client-version-release-history.md) to confirm whether your version of the client supports all the central reporting features.
 The minimum versions for the clients:

 For the Azure Information Protection unified labeling client:

 - Support for auditing and endpoint discovery: Version 2.0.778.0

-For the Azure Information Protection client:
+For the Azure Information Protection client (classic):

 - Support for auditing: Version 1.41.51.0
 - Support for endpoint discovery: Version 1.48.204.0